podanypepa/chatgpt/examples/send/README.md

 # if you have OPENAI_API_KEY in your environment
 go run .

-# or you can pass it as an argument
+# or you can set it inline
 OPENAI_API_KEY=your_api_key go run .
 ```